uvicmakerlab/LongNowOfUlysses/English507/Logs/HainLog.md

 I'm not sure I understand the obsession with size and scale (big data, big screens) nor the apparent imperative on the visual here.
 Cultures are expressed in a variety of forms; is Manovitch's insistence on strictly visual expressions of culture hegemonic in some way?

 What is potentially lost in "thinking of culture as data... that can be mined and visualized"?
 The expression "mining" for me suggests a kind of appropriation, and begs the question of purpose or intent: who will use this cultural "data" and to what kinds of use?
-This gets a little scary when he talks about "possible commercial applications": "Cultural Analytics should be of interest to providers of media metrics, trend forecasters, social media companies and, in principle, *all big media companies and publishers*."
+This gets a little scary in the section on "possible commercial applications": "Cultural Analytics should be of interest to providers of media metrics, trend forecasters, social media companies and, in principle, *all big media companies and publishers*."

 I do, however, like the gesture of situating the project of Cultural Analytics into a history of technologies not only influencing cultures, but creating new disciplines and modes of cultural analysis (from slides to art history; from projectors to film studies).